 “Why do you say that?”

 Suzanna shrugged.
 “I don’t know.
 I just feel it.
 My father left us, but I think he’s died since.
 I guess it’s a silly thing to just know—but it’s what I just know.”
 She curtseyed again.
 “Forgive me, your grace, I’ve been told I’m a silly girl.”

 “You are many things, but I do not believe that you are a silly girl in any sense.”
-The Queen rose again, and addressed both women again.
-“Your unwedded husband, Madam Reese, and your father, Miss Suzanna, was Sir Nicholas de Fitzgerald-Simms He was a knight n and from the Kingdom of Krall.
+The Queen rose again and addressed both women again.
+“Your unwedded husband, Madam Reese, and your father, Miss Suzanna, was Sir Nicholas de Fitzgerald-Simms He was a knight and nobleman from the Kingdom of Krall.
 Miss Suzanna Marie is correct in believing that he is now dead, killed in action for his king two years ago.
 His last will and notices have just reached us, informing his king that he considered himself wedded to you, and Suzanna Marie to be his only legitimate heir.
-You’re been brought here to test the validity of that statement.
+You’ve been brought here to test the validity of that statement.
 Madam Reese, did you consider yourself wedded to Sir Nicolas?”

 All eyes in the room turned to look at Margaret.

 The truth?
 Did she consider herself wedded to Nick?
 No, not really.
 She considered him in many ways to be her only love, the first and only man she’d ever laid with, and was likely to be the only one until her death.
 But wedded implied some permanence, that he’d always be there for her.
 They never spoke of marriage—because she never believed he’d stay with her until the end of either of their lives.
 For one reason or another, she always knew that Nick would leave, and that didn’t seem to really imply marriage.